-Furthermore, $f(n, v{arg})$ is the number of occurrences of a term n as argument arg of a verb v, $f(v{arg})$ is the number of occurrences of verb v with such an argument and P(n) is the relative frequency of a term n compared to all other terms.
+Furthermore, $f(n, v{arg})$ is the total number of occurrences of a term n as argument arg of a verb v, $f(v{arg})$ is the number of occurrences of verb v with such an argument and P(n) is the relative frequency of a term n compared to all other terms.
 The first information measure is simply the conditional probability of the term n given the argument arg of a verb v.
-The second measure Hindle(n,v) is based on the mutual information measure and was used by (Hindle, 1990) for discovering groups of similar terms.
+The second measure Hindle(n, v) is based on the mutual information measure and was used by (Hindle, 1990) for discovering groups of similar terms.
 The third measure is inspired by the work of (Resnik, 1997) and introduces an additional factor $S_R(n, v{arg})$ which takes into account all the terms appearing in the argument position arg of the verb v in question.
 In particular, the factor measures the relative entropy of the prior and posterior (considering the verb it appears with) distributions of n and thus the 'selectional strength' of the verb at a given argument position.
 It is important to mention that in our approach the values of all the above measures are normalized into the interval [0,1].

 The third problem requires smoothing of input data.
 In fact, when working with text corpora, data sparseness is always an issue (Zipf, 1932).
 A typical method to overcome data sparseness is smoothing (Manning & Schuetze, 1999) which in essence consists in assigning non-zero probabilities to unseen events.
 For this purpose we apply the technique in (Cimiano et al., 2003b) in which mutually similar terms are clustered with the result that an occurrence of an attribute with the one term is also counted as an occurrence of that attribute with the other term.
-As similarity measures we examine the Jaccard, Cosine, L1 norm, Jensen-Shannon divergence and Skew Divergence measures analyzed and described in (Lee, 1999).
-We cluster all the terms which are mutually similar with regard to the similarity measure in question, thus artificially creating more attribute/object pairs and obtaining non-zero frequencies for events not found in the corpus, the overall result being a 'smoothing' of the relative frequency landscape by assigning some non-zero relative frequencies to combinations of verbs and objects which were actually not found in the corpus.
+As similarity measures we examine the Cosine, Jaccard, L1 norm, Jensen-Shannon divergence and Skew Divergence measures analyzed and described in (Lee, 1999):

+In particular, we implemented these measures using the variants relying only on the elements v{arg} common to t_1 and t_2 as described in (Lee, 1999).
+Strictly speaking, the Jensen-Shannon as well as the Skewed diverge are dissimilarity functions as they measure the average information loss when using one distribution instead of the other.
+In fact we transform them into similarity measures as C - f, where C is a constant and f the dissimilarity function in question.
+We cluster all the terms which are mutually similar with regard to the similarity measure in question, counting more attribute/object pairs than are actually found in the text and thus obtaining also non-zero frequencies for some attribute/object pairs that do not appear literally in the corpus.
+The overall result is thus a 'smoothing' of the relative frequency landscape by assigning some non-zero relative frequencies to combinations of verbs and objects which were actually not found in the corpus.
 Here follows the formal definition of mutual similarity:

-Definition 3 (Mutual Similarity)
+Definition 5 (Mutual Similarity)